b0nesdev/bdsp-research/docs/source/romfs.rst

 ---------------------
 In order to really describe and have this make sense to you, I will be using a **pizza analogy**.

-Imagine the EXEFS as the dough to a pizza, the pizza dough is the foundation in which the sauce,cheese and toppings lie on top of.
+Imagine the EXEFS as the dough to a pizza, the pizza dough is the foundation in which the sauce, cheese and toppings lie on top of.

 The toppings are the contents of the ROMFS, the sauce, cheese, pepperoni & other toppings.